Samantha-Zhan/Nokia-COIN-Project-App-/README.md

 I choose WeChat Applet for its popularity in my audience (Nanjing site colleagues); they can have access to the app quickly without the need to download <strong>(Andriod and IOS compatiable, can also open on laptop)</strong>.

 > <strong>Efficient use of cloud resouce:</strong> <br>
-As an effort to save backend cloud resource during code refinement phase, I successfully reduce the number of storage read requests to <strong><em>20%</em></strong> of original by more efficient request handling, cross-page communication, and increased global data structure.
+As an effort to save backend cloud resource during code refinement phase, I successfully reduced the number of storage read requests to <strong><em>20%</em></strong> of original by more efficient request handling, cross-page communication, and increased global data structure.

 > <strong>Drier code with component and cloud function:</strong><br>
-I extract parts of the app and implement these as components for repeated use to reduce development time and catch bugs easier.
+I extracted parts of the app and implement these as components for repeated use to **reduce development time** and **catch bugs easier**.
 For example: list view, detail view of log, user avatar/name display...
 Moreover, I use cloud function to handle backend database read/write to reduce repetition.

+> <strong>Good user experience:</strong> <br>
+**easy login** tied to WeChat account, no need for log in after initial sign in and use users' unique openid as identifier; as a suggestion box, I designed the app with **personalized avatar/nickname** at sign in to respect users' expected info exposure; added comprehensible prompt/toasts for user actions (e.g. form submit success/failure at login, feedback, setting); included **community area** to view all feedbacks from other colleagues.

 > Respect for user data
 > Good user experience: personallized profile+secure user info, easy login, simplistic design, toasts on each action, feedback function, community area